-Lycoming College publishes an online directory on the Internet.
-This information contains names and email addresses.
-If you do not wish to have your name visible on the online directory, please notify the Information Technology Services or the Office of the Dean of Student Affairs.
+Lycoming College publishes an online directory on our external website (www.lycoming.edu).
+This information contains name and email address.
+If you wish to not have your name visible on the online directory, please notify the Information Technology Services or the Office of the Dean of Student Affairs.

 Online Social Networks and Student Homepages